-Ten Commandments any longer."
-Is this a valid point?
+But is this a valid point?

 How easily we could prevent confusion if we accepted exactly what the Bible says.
-Paul gives his own explanation of his statement.
+Paul gives his own explanation of this very statement.
 After stating that we are not under the law but under grace, he asks, “What then?”
-This simply means, “How are we to understand this?"
-Then notice his answer.
-In anticipation that some will construe his words to mean that you can break the law because you are under grace, he says, “Shall we sin (break the law) because we are not under the law but under grace?
-God forbid."
-In the strongest possible language Paul states that being under grace does not give a license to break the law.
-Yet this is exactly what millions believe today, and they totally ignore Paul’s specific warning.
+This simply means, “How are we to understand this?”

+Notice his answer.
+In anticipation that some will construe his words to mean that you can break the law because you are under grace, he says, “Shall we sin (break the law) because we are not under law but under grace?
+Certainly not!”
+In the strongest possible language, Paul states that being under grace does not give a license to break the law.
+Yet this is what millions believe today, missing Paul’s clear point.

-keeping the law, then what does Paul mean by saying that Christians are not under the law?
+If being under grace does not exempt us from keeping the law, then what does Paul mean by saying that Christians are not under the law?
 He gives that answer in Romans 3:19:

-Here Paul equates being under the law with "being guilty before God.”
+Here Paul equates being under the law with being “guilty before God.”
 In other words, those who are under the law are guilty of breaking it and are under the condemnation of it.
 This is why Christians are not under it.
 They are not breaking it—not guilty and condemned by it.
-Therefore, they are not under it, but are under the power of grace instead.
+Therefore, they are not under it but, rather, are under the power of grace instead.
 Later in his argument, Paul points out that the power of grace is greater than the power of sin.

-God’s law.
+Grace overrules the authority of sin, giving power to obey God’s law.
 This is the effective reason that we are not under the law’s guilt and condemnation and also why Paul states that we will not continue to sin.

-Have you ever been stopped by a policeman for exceeding the speed limit?
+Have you ever been stopped by a police officer for exceeding the speed limit?
 It is an embarrassing experience, especially if you know you are guilty.
-But suppose you really were hurrying to meet a valid emergency, and you pour out your convincing explanation to the policeman as he writes your ticket.
-Slowly he folds the ticket and tears it up.
-Then he says, “All right, I’m going to pardon you this time, but ...”
+But suppose you really were hurrying to meet a valid emergency, and you pour out your convincing explanation to the officer as he writes your ticket.
+Slowly he folds the ticket and tears it up, and then says, “All right, I’m going to pardon you this time, but ...”
 Now what do you think he means by that word "but"?
-Surely he means, "but I don't want to ever catch you speeding again.”
+Surely he means, “… but I don't want to ever catch you speeding again.”
 Does this pardon (grace) open the way for you to disobey the law?
 On the contrary, it adds compelling urgency to your decision not to disobey the law again.